Drift Speed Solution

 How to Calculate Drift Speed?

-Drift Speed calculator uses Drift Speed = (Electric Field*Relaxation time*[Charge-e])/(2*[Mass-e]) to calculate the Drift Speed, The Drift Speed when Cross-Sectional Area is Given is the average velocity that a particle achieves due to an electric field.
+Drift Speed calculator uses Drift Speed = (Electric Field*Relaxation Time*[Charge-e])/(2*[Mass-e]) to calculate the Drift Speed, Drift Speed formula is defined as a measure of the average velocity of electrons in a conductor, which is influenced by the electric field and the properties of the conductor, providing insight into the behavior of electrons in electrical circuits.
 Drift Speed is denoted by Vd symbol.

 How to calculate Drift Speed using this online calculator?
-To use this online calculator for Drift Speed, enter Electric Field (E) & Relaxation time (𝛕) and hit the calculate button.
-Here is how the Drift Speed calculation can be explained with given input values -> 2.6E+18 = (600*0.05*[Charge-e])/(2*[Mass-e]).
+To use this online calculator for Drift Speed, enter Electric Field (E) & Relaxation Time (𝛕) and hit the calculate button.
+Here is how the Drift Speed calculation can be explained with given input values -> 2.6E+20 = (60000*0.05*[Charge-e])/(2*[Mass-e]).

 FAQ